-The leaves of the bush are heart-shaped (cordate) and are approximately three to five inches across.
+The leaves of the bush are heart-shaped (cordate) and are approximately 3 to 5 inches across.
 They are green for most of the growing season, fading to a yellowish-green in the fall.
-As mentioned below, 'Forest Pansy' has purple leaves.

 The pea-like flowers make it obvious that this plant is a member of the Fabaceae family.
 The flowers appear in late winter or early spring, even before the leaf buds start unfurling.
 Most varieties are pink, though there are some that produce white flowers.

 The fruit is also like those of its relatives.
 The blooms give way to green pods filled with black seeds.
-As the summer goes on, the pods turn brown and dry out.
+As the summer progresses, the pods turn brown and dry out.

 If you like butterflies, the eastern redbud will bring them to your garden.
 You can also use it to attract hummingbirds.
 This is a good tree to plant if you have a black walnut tree in your garden as well.
-It can tolerate the allelopathic nature of the tree and will tolerate the juglone toxin better than many plants.
+It can tolerate the allelopathic nature of the black walnut and will tolerate its juglone toxin better than many plants.

 Prune this bush in winter before blooming starts.
-Start when young to create a strong structure and control multiple trunks if desired.
+Start when the plant is young to create a strong structure and control multiple trunks, if desired.